Rakile/deforumation/README.md

 `!!!THERE WILL BE NO DEFORUM SUPPORT IF YOU USE THIS EXTENSION!!!` `!!!THERE WILL BE NO DEFORUM SUPPORT IF YOU USE THIS EXTENSION!!!`

-Here they are by the way: https://github.com/deforum-art/deforum-for-automatic1111-webui
+Here they are by the way: [Deforum Extension for Automatic1111](https://github.com/deforum-art/deforum-for-automatic1111-webui)

 # Discord Channel